Blazor Audio Recorder.

 - For the Download Audio button’s

-event, make a call to JavaScript.1 2 3 4
+clickevent, make a call to JavaScript.1 2 3 4

 void butDownloadBlob_Click() { mJS.InvokeVoidAsync("BlazorAudioRecorder.DownloadBlob", mUrl, "MyRecording.mp3"); }